webupps/springboot-crud/README.md

-# springboot-crud
+# The Art of Software in Action - Spring Boot REST API
-Free Demo project for Spring Boot
+Free Demo project of Spring Boot with MariaDB in REST API

 ## Requirements
 Java Version